-Through our environmental foundation in Germany - Vattenfall Umweltstiftung - we have supported approximately 200 different environmental projects since the foundation was established in 1994.
-The foundation is a non-profit organisation from which schools, associations, nature protection groups and other NGOs can apply for grants.
+The Vattenfall Umweltstiftung - an environmental foundation in Germany - has supported more than 200 different environmental projects since the foundation was established in 1994.
+The foundation is a non-profit organisation managed by Vattenfall, from which schools, associations, nature protection groups and other NGOs can apply for grants.
 The projects mainly focus on urban areas, environmental education, restoration of water courses and re-naturalisation and one subject the foundation is paying special attention to is biodiversity.
 The development of biotopes, the protection of endangered species and awareness raising is something the foundation considers to be indispensable.
+In 2021, the foundation was honoured with the "Protection of Species Award 2021" by one of its project organisations, the initiative "Artenschutz in Franken®".
+The award represents the initiative's respect towards the foundation engagement for the protection of endangered species in Germany, like wild bees and bats.